hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 * `hephaestus/`: Contains the source code of the tool (provided as a git submodule) used in our paper for testing the compilers of Java, Kotlin, and Groovy.
-* `installation_scripts/`: Contains helper scripts needed to install all dependencies (e.g. compiler versions from SDKMAN).
+* `installation_scripts/`: Contains helper scripts used to install all dependencies (e.g. compiler versions from SDKMAN).

 Note that `Hephaestus` is available as open-source software under the